berlinonline/converjon/README.md

 If you want to prevent the fixed dependency versions of the ``npm-shrinkwrap.json`` file to be used on install use ``--no-shrinkwrap`` as a command line argument.
 See [shrinkwrap docs](https://docs.npmjs.com/cli/shrinkwrap) and [install docs](https://docs.npmjs.com/cli/install) for more information on this.

 Converjon follows [Semantic Versioning](http://semver.org/).

+## Running

+Manually on commandline, as a system service or via docker.

 ### Manually